NOC-MSM/SEAsia/recipes/docs/source/Generate_river_forcing.rst

   cd $WORK/$USER
   git clone https://jpolton@bitbucket.org/jdha/nrct.git nrct  # Give jpolton@bitbucket passwd

-  cd nrct/rivers
+  git checkout -b rivers # change branch to see the river stuff cd nrct/rivers

 The idea is that the source data sits in ``DATA`` and the scripts sit in ``mfiles``.